esonderegger/web-audio-peak-meter/README.md

 Then, at the bottom of your `<body>` tag, add the script tag for these meters.
 Next, create an `AudioContext` if you don't have one already and create an [AudioNode](https://developer.mozilla.org/en-US/docs/Web/API/AudioNode) from the `<audio>` element, connecting it to the destination node.
 Finally, create a meter node and call the `createMeter` function, passing in the Element object, the meter node, and an optional object for configuration options, like so:

+Note: for this to work in Google Chrome, we have to resume the audio context after a user gesture ([more info](https://developers.google.com/web/updates/2017/09/autoplay-policy-changes#webaudio)).
+Adding a listener to the audio element's `play` event is one way to do this.

     <script src="https://assets.rpy.xyz/web-audio-peak-meter.min.js"></script>
     <script>
       var myMeterElement = document.getElementById('my-peak-meter');